 Science Film Sprint

-The World Congress of Science and Factual Producers, with the support of LiveLab at Griffith Film School, will launch the inaugural Science Film Sprint film competition at Congress '18 in Brisbane, from November 27 to 30, 2018.
+The World Congress of Science and Factual Producers, with the support of LiveLab at Griffith Film School, launched the inaugural Science Film Sprint film competition at Congress '18 in Brisbane, from November 27 to 30, 2018.

 Total runtime of the completed film must be no less than 2 minutes and no more than 5 minutes, including titles and credits.
 The competition organisers will consider requests for durations under 2 minutes if appropriate to the proposed film concept.